tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 `ECHConfig` structure whose `public_name` does not meet these criteria.
 Note that these criteria allow IPv4 addresses in standard dotted-decimal or other non-standard notations such as octal and hexadecimal (see {{?RFC3986}}, Section 7.4).
-Clients MUST ignore the `ECHConfig` if it contains an encoded IP address.
+Clients MUST ignore the `ECHConfig` if it contains an encoded IPv4 address.
+To determine if a public_name value is an IPv4 address, clients can invoke the IPv4 parser algorithm in {{WhatWGURLAddressParser}}.
+It returns a value when the input is an IPv4 address.

 extensions
 : A list of extensions that the client must take into consideration when